 • apps/storefront-ui: Customer-facing storefront (Next.js 15+) — deployed to Cloudflare Pages for Edge rendering.

-• apps/public-api: Cloudflare Worker that serves the storefront and third-party integrations.
+• apps/public-api: Cloudflare Worker that serves product listings, user carts, and handles checkout.

 • apps/admin-api: A separate Cloudflare Worker with strict RBAC middleware.
 Unreachable from the public internet path.